 He retired in 2018 after making 232 appearances for PSG, and soon went on the same coaching course as Samuel and Pirlo, before a brief stint in charge of Genoa in 2019.
-He led them to just two wins from 10 games and was sacked after two months in charge, and is now proving himself as a very promising tactician with Serie A side Bologna after a more impressive spell in charge of Spezia.
+Motta led them to just two wins from 10 games and was sacked after two months in charge, and is now proving himself as a very promising tactician with Serie A side Bologna after a more impressive spell in charge of Spezia.

-His substitute against Siena, Pandev, went on to play under him at Genoa, and is still going strong there at the age of 37.
-Earlier this season he scored a match-winning goal against Georgia that saw North Macedonia qualify for their first-ever major tournament, Euro 2020.
+His substitute against Siena, Pandev, went on to play under him at Genoa, and was still going strong there, well into his late thirties.
+An Indian summer saw Pandev score the match-winning goal against Georgia that saw North Macedonia qualify for their first-ever major tournament, Euro 2020.

 After 10 years at Inter, having made over 400 appearances, Cambiasso signed for newly-promoted Leicester City in 2014 and became a fan-favourite at the King Power, named the Foxes’ Player of the Year as they achieved a great escape against relegation in his one and only season there.